shapr/trynocular/Probabilities.md

                               Trivial  Trivial
 ```

-These are the three possible keys:
+These are the three possible total `Key`s:

 ```
                                     LeftF